nens/threedi-docs/source/d_threedi_portal.rst

 Director status
 ----------------

-After starting a new session you'll be made 'Director' automatically.
-Other users can follow the director via the 'Follow running session' tab.
+After starting a new session you'll be made *Director* automatically.
+Other users can follow the director via the *Follow running session* tab.
 A session can be followed by more than one user at once but only one user, the director, can run and adjust the model.
-A follower can take over the session by clicking on the 'Director' option in the user menu.
+A follower can take over the session by clicking on the *Director* option in the user menu.
 The name of the director of the session will be displayed, so everybody can see who the director is.
-The director can also give up his status via 'Give Up director' option.
+The director can also give up his status via *Give Up director* option.
 When another user is director, the star icon will be displayed on the bottom right.

 *Time out
 After 30 minutes of inactivity you will automatically lose your director status.
 After two hours of inactivity, the session will be closed.*